jizhang/jizhang.github.com/source/_posts/2015-04-28-elasticsearch-performance-tips.markdown

     * Set `number_of_relicas` to 0, so no relicas will be created;
     * Set `index.refresh_interval` to -1, disabling nrt search;
     * Bulk build the documents;
-    * Call `optimize` on the index, so all files are merged into one Lucene segment;
+    * Call `optimize` on the index, so newly built docs are available for search;
     * Reset replicas and refresh interval, let ES cluster recover to green.

 ## Miscellaneous